 - CONTACT ME

-Other inspirations, such as Mad Max 2: The Road Warrior, will be obvious to my peers and unconditional lovers of the decade.
+A few life changing events, including a tidal wave of nostalgia – call it a midlife crisis – kicked my arse very hard, finally giving me the willpower to make my dreams happen.
 The nostalgic link to the 1980’s, be it music, movies or cars is something that gives me much solace.
 With these personal moments, for mere seconds at a time, I am able to recall feelings of my youth; a time when everything felt better, when life was simpler, of when I didn’t have to worry about tomorrow.
 Their effect on me is overwhelmingly addictive.

 Why not a kit car or replica?
-I had no budget to import a kit car or make the slightest attempt at a period-correct replica.
-Living in Canada instead of Europe made sure of that.
-Furthermore, a replica would always remain what it is: making tribute to only one model while fully knowing it is not real.
+A replica would always remain what it is: making tribute to only one model while fully knowing it is not real.
 On my end, I love every Group B car no matter their motorsport records, so I thought that I should try and tribute as much of the features that made them so memorable instead.
-This also gave me liberty as to add other touches that would be considered scandalous if made to a genuine Group B machine.
+Doing this treatment to a somewhat unrelated car gave me liberties that would have been considered scandalous if made to a genuine Group B machine.

-To achieve this, I first designed and fabricated a custom tubular spaceframe to which I welded on the floorpan plus firewall, and installed the mechanical components.
-I chose to overbuild the chassis with larger diameter and much heavier gauge tubing than most spaceframe Group B cars.
+To achieve this, I first designed and fabricated a custom tubular space-frame to which I welded on the floorpan plus firewall, and installed the mechanical components.
+I chose to overbuild the chassis with larger diameter and heavier gauge tubing than most space-frame Group B cars.
 Albeit this added some weight, it was mostly done for a maintenance-free chassis, plus some extra safety for my brittle bones!
-Ultimately, this step turned the car into a rolling “buggy” to which a body could then be fitted on.
+Ultimately, this step turned the car into a rolling “dune buggy” to which a body could then be fitted on.
 This “silhouette” procedure is similar to what some of the top tier Group B cars actually used and is of similar design to some commercial kit cars as well.

 Afterwards came the countless hours of fabrication with the basic hand tools at my disposal.
 I also had some restoration work to perform on the Scirocco body since some areas were rotted out by rust.
 Leaving the rust on sure would have made tribute to Mad Max even better but the car would need to pass tech so these spots were fixed.
 However, I left some of its most inherent flaws (like wavy and/or warped panels due to chassis fatigue) to retain its history intact and keep the car looking 30 years old.